OUR ACADEMICS

 Salat-ul Jummah - Students in 2nd through 8th Grade gather every Friday for a special children’s' Salat-ul-Jummah.
 Khutbas are often catered to issues that have come up among the students over the week.
 Parent volunteers and Middle School students rotate as khateebs.

-We teach memorization of surahs, as well as Quranic recitation with Tajweed, or proper pronunciation, at a comfortable and enjoyable pace.
+We teach memorization of surahs, as well as Quranic recitation with tajweed, or proper pronunciation, at a comfortable and enjoyable pace.
 Our goal is for students to be inspired, not burdened.
 Our students take time not only to develop a general understanding of the meaning of the Quran, but also to reflect in writing what each surah means to them and how they may apply their newfound knowledge to their everyday life.